Validating the CROCODILE model within the AGORA galaxy simulation framework: Conclusions

-The final, calibrated cosmological simulation from \gfour has been contributed to the AGORA collaboration's \textit{CosmoRun} suite.
-By continuing to refine the physical models and rigorously comparing them against other codes and observational data, we aim to further enhance the fidelity and predictive power of galaxy formation simulations.
+The final calibrated cosmological simulation from \gfour has been contributed to the AGORA collaboration's \textit{CosmoRun} suite.
+By~continuing to refine the physical models and rigorously comparing them against other codes and observational data, we aim to further enhance the fidelity and predictive power of galaxy formation~simulations.

-\authorcontributions{P.G performed all \gfour simulations in this paper, analyzed their outputs and wrote the first draft.
+\authorcontributions{P.G. performed all \gfour simulations in this paper, analyzed their outputs, and wrote the first draft.
 Y.O. developed the \gfour code.
-Both Y.O. and K.N. interpreted, supervised and polished this work.}
+Both Y.O. and K.N. interpreted, supervised, and polished this~work.
+All authors have read and agreed to the published version of the manuscript.}

-\funding{This work is supported by the MEXT/JSPS KAKENHI Grant Numbers JP20H00180, JP22K21349, 24H00002, 24H00241, and 25K01032 (K.N.).}
+\funding{This work is supported by the MEXT/JSPS KAKENHI, Grant Numbers JP20H00180, JP22K21349, 24H00002, 24H00241, and~25K01032 (K.N.).}

-\dataavailability{\gthree simulation data is publicly available through the AGORA data release (\url{https://sites.google.com/site/santacruzcomparisonproject/data}) \citep{AGORAdatareleaseRoc}. \gfour fiducial runs will be released together with the previous data in the future, and variation runs are available upon request to the authors.
-Analysis scripts are provided in a GitHub repository (\url{https://github.com/Ghippax/Paper-Scripts}) for reproducibility.}
+\dataavailability{\gthree simulation data are publicly available through the AGORA data {release} (\url{https://sites.google.com/site/santacruzcomparisonproject/data}, accessed on 25 February 2026) \citep{AGORAdatareleaseRoc}. \gfour fiducial runs will be released together with the previous data in the future, and~variation runs are available upon request to the authors.
+Analysis scripts are provided in a GitHub {repository} (\url{https://github.com/Ghippax/Paper-Scripts}, accessed on 25 February 2026) for~reproducibility.}

-\acknowledgments{This work used computational resources provided by the SQUID at the D3 Center of the University of Osaka, through the HPCI System Research Project (Project IDs: hp230089, hp240141, hp250119).
-We thank Santi Roca-Fàbrega for providing the analysis codes used for AGORA runs and helpful comments, and Ji-hoon Kim and Joel Primack for their leadership in the AGORA collaboration.
-We are grateful to Volker Springel and others for developing the original version of the GADGET-3 and GADGET-4 codes, on which the \gthree and \gfour codes are based.
-We dedicate this paper to Joel Primack and Avishai Dekel, both strong proponents of the AGORA project, who passed away during the preparation of this manuscript.}
+\acknowledgments{This work used computational resources provided by the SQUID at the D3 Center of the University of Osaka through the HPCI System Research Project (Project IDs: hp230089, hp240141, hp250119).
+We thank Santi Roca-Fàbrega for providing the analysis codes used for AGORA runs and helpful comments, and~thank Ji-hoon Kim and Joel Primack for their leadership in the AGORA collaboration.
+We are grateful to Volker Springel and others for developing the original version of the GADGET-3 and GADGET-4 codes, on~which the \gthree and \gfour codes are based.
+We dedicate this paper to Joel Primack and Avishai Dekel, both strong proponents of the AGORA project, who passed away during the preparation of this~manuscript.}

-\conflictsofinterest{The authors declare no conflicts of interest.}
+\conflictsofinterest{The authors declare no conflicts of~interest.}

 \abbreviations{Abbreviations}{ The following abbreviations are used in this manuscript: \\

 }